Product Update: Ext JS 8.0 is Coming Soon! Learn More

 • Capable of managing millions of records with efficiency

-• Complete customizing control is offered
+• Complete customization control is offered

 • Enables simple integration of UI components with the grid